cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 ```bash
 git config --global  core.autocrlf input
 ```
-Lets make some useful aliases.
+Let's make some useful aliases.
 The first one allows us to retrieve a simplified status with `git s`, the second is an improved log with `git lg`.

 ```bash
 git config --gloabal alias.s "status -s"